What is Administrative Management Theory?

 - Organizing – Organizing is building structure and assigning duties to individuals.
 This includes creating departments, designing jobs, and harmonizing the workplace.

 - Commanding – It involves giving orders and instructions to subordinates by superiors.
-It also includes direct supervision of subordinates and motivating them towards organizational goals.
+It also includes direct supervision of subordinates and motivating them toward organizational goals.

 - Coordinating – It is the action of bringing together all the organizational elements to push their collective efforts towards goal achievement.